-You absolutely cannot take a trip to Budapest without indulging in one of the many thermal baths that are scattered around the city.
-My personal favorite and also the most famous would be the Szenchenyi Spa Medicinal Baths.
-Located right beside the beautiful Peoples Park they have pools of different temperatures, luxury spa treatments and saunas.
+You absolutely cannot take a trip to Budapest without indulging in one of the many famous thermal baths scattered around the city.
+My personal favorite, and also the most well-known, would be the Széchenyi Spa Medicinal Baths.
+It is located right beside the beautiful Peoples Park and has pools of different temperatures, luxury spa treatments, and saunas.

-If you’re more of a nightlife kind of person, you absolutely cannot miss the opportunity to attend one of their ‘Sparties’.
-Which is essentially an exciting nighttime rave with unlimited alcohol, live music and an awful lot of fun!
+If you’re more of a nightlife kind of person, you absolutely cannot miss the opportunity to attend one of their ‘Sparties.’
+It’s essentially an exciting nighttime rave with unlimited alcohol, live music, and an awful lot of fun!
 It was definitely one of the highlights of my time in Budapest for sure.

-Check out this awesome article titled, “A Guide to the Budapest Thermal Baths” for some more inspiration on other ones to check out!
-Just be careful – it may be way too easy to spend all day there and missout on important Budapest sightseeing!
+Just be careful – it may be way too easy to spend all day there and miss out on important Budapest sightseeing!

-A former political prison which is now converted into a museum; here you can learn a lot more about how Hungary was effected during and after the Second World War by the Nazi and communist regimes.
+The House of Terror is a former political prison that is now converted into a museum.
+The name is apt as here you can learn a lot more about how Hungary was affected during and after World War II by the Nazi and communist regimes.

-Some parts of the museum feel very real and the atmosphere is dark.
+Some parts of the museum still feel very true to life, and the atmosphere is dark.
 Sections allow you to learn about the torture and pain that the prisoners experienced.
-Including parts where you can enter inside the old prison cells and see for yourself how small and cramped they could be.
+This includes parts where you can enter the old prison cells and see for yourself how small and cramped they were.

-What many people don’t realise is that Budapest is where live escape room games first began.
-With the worlds first ever one opening up in Budapest in 2011.
+What many people don’t realize is that Budapest is where live escape room games first began, with the world’s first ever one opening up in Budapest in 2011.
 Today the city is filled with many different varieties of escape rooms, making Budapest renowned for them.

 There is something for everyone.
 A bank robbery scene, catching a serial killer, escaping a mad surgeon, and at times finding yourself laying inside of a narrow coffin and being transported from one room to the next!

-My personal favourites where ‘Claustrophobia’ and ‘E-Exit’ rooms.
-But they’re all fun and the excitement of trying to race against the clock to complete the puzzles before you get locked in all adds to tense and manic atmosphere.
-Lots of laughs guaranteed!
+My personal favorites were the ‘Claustrophobia’ and ‘E-Exit’ rooms.
+But they’re all fun, and the excitement of trying to race against the clock to complete the puzzles before you get locked in all adds to the tense and manic atmosphere.
+Lots of laughs are guaranteed!

 View the city by walking across the bridges that separate Buda and Pest, making sure not to miss the famous sights in between.